ShivaniKhatri96/dog-library/README.md

 > Dog Library is a mini library where you can find facts about different breeds of dogs.
 > If you are a dog lover, it's especially for you *wink*
+> It takes some time for the data to load from the API.
+Just be patient when the data loads *hehe*

 ### Screenshots
 > Will be added once the project is completed